wpsharks/s2member-kb/questions/2015/227-how-do-i-manually-uninstall-s2member.md

 - s2Member-related metadata; i.e., data that is attached to user accounts, or to specific posts/pages in WordPress.
 For instance, the Paid Subscr.
 ID for each customer, the payment gateway they used, the CCAPs they have, their EOT time, etc. In the case of posts/pages, s2Member will drop restriction options, CCAP requirements, and things like `s2member_force_ssl`.
 These bits of information are only used by s2Member, and therefore it is all deleted when s2Member is removed.

-## How to Completely Remove All s2Member Files and Data
+## How do I completely remove all s2Member files and data?

 If you've decided you are never going to use s2Member again, you should completely remove all files and data associated with the plugin.
 Keep in mind that if you follow this route and then later change your mind about using s2Member, you will have to reinstall and reconfigure everything.
 So be sure this is what you want to do, especially if you've been using s2Member for some time and have it deeply woven into your website.